kgisl/pythonFDP/lab/index_min.md

 `[1, 2, 3], 1` => `1`
 `[1, 10, 1000, 100], 2` => `3`

+## Challenge 0
+If `i` is not provided, default it to an appropriate value and the function should still work properly.

 ## Challenge 1

 Refactor the code to only one line.

-## Challenge 2
-If `i` is not provided, default it to an appropriate value and the function should still work properly.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwOTMyODYxMzQsLTE0NzIyMTkzMzFdfQ
+eyJoaXN0b3J5IjpbLTEyNTIwNDkzNDQsLTE0NzIyMTkzMzFdfQ
 ==
 -->